tsuyopon/atsinternals/CH04-Session/HttpServerSession.md

   // We need to determine whether a closed connection was to
   // close parent proxy to update the
   // proxy.process.http.current_parent_proxy_connections
-  // 判断这是否是一个连接到 Parent Proxy 的 HttpServerSession
+  // Determine if this is an HttpServerSession connected to the Parent Proxy
-  // 用于辅助实现对当前ATS与Parent Proxy连接数量的统计
-  bool to_parent_proxy;
+  // Used to assist in the statistics of the current number of ATS and Parent Proxy connections bool to_parent_proxy;

   // Used to verify we are recording the server
   //   transaction stat properly
-  // 该值为 0 表示 HttpServerSession 未被 HttpSM 管理
+  // The value is 0 means HttpServerSession is not managed by HttpSM
-  // 该值为 1 表示 HttpServerSession 正被 HttpSM 接管
+  // The value is 1 to indicate that the HttpServerSession is being taken over by HttpSM
-  // 其它值均为异常情况
+  // other values are abnormal
   int server_trans_stat;

   // Sessions become if authentication headers
   //  are sent over them
-  // 用来标记私有会话，通常指该会话有HTTP认证头信息
-  bool private_session;
+  // used to mark a private session, usually means that the session has HTTP authentication header information bool private_session;

   // Copy of the owning SM's server session sharing settings
-  // 在 HttpSM::state_http_server_open 中，复制当前 HttpSM 中的会话共享设置
-  TSServerSessionSharingMatchType sharing_match; // 匹配方式（None，IP，Host，Both）
-  TSServerSessionSharingPoolType sharing_pool;   // 采用全局会话池或线程本地会话池
+  // Copy the session sharing settings in the current HttpSM in HttpSM::state_http_server_open TSServerSessionSharingMatchType sharing_match; // Matching method (None, IP, Host, Both) TSServerSessionSharingPoolType sharing_pool; // Use global session pool or thread local session pool
   //  int share_session;

   LINK(HttpServerSession, ip_hash_link);